Predictive Churn with the Set of Good Models: Related Work

-\subsection{Related Work}
+\section{Related Work}

 \paragraph{Model Multiplicity} Model multiplicity in machine learning often arises in the context of model selection, where practitioners must arrive at a single model to deploy~\citep{Chatfield1995, Breiman2001}, from amongst a set of near-optimal models, known as the ``Rashomon" set.
-There are a number of studies focused on examining the Rashomon set~\cite{Fisher2019, Dong2019, Semenova2019a, zhong2023exploring, donnelly2023the}.
+Several studies focused on examining the Rashomon set~\cite{Fisher2019, Dong2019, Semenova2019a, zhong2023exploring, donnelly2023the}.
 Predictive multiplicity is the prevalence of \emph{conflicting} predictions over the Rashomon set and has been studied in binary classification~\citep{Marx2019}, probabilistic classification~\citep{Watson-Daniels2022, rashomoncapacity}, differentially private training~\citep{Kulynych_2023} and constrained resource allocation~\citep{multitarget}.
-There is a growing body of research on the implications of differences in models within the Rashomon set~\citep{DAmour2020,veitch2021counterfactual,Pawelczyk2020,Coston2021,Black2021Leave-one-outUnfairness,Ali2021, black2022model, long2023arbitrariness} and on predictive arbitrariness in a more general setting~\citep{cooper2023prediction, datamultiplicity}.
+There is a growing body of research on the implications of differences in models within the Rashomon set~\citep{DAmour2020,veitch2021counterfactual,Pawelczyk2020,Coston2021,Black2021Leave-one-outUnfairness,Ali2021, black2022model, long2023arbitrariness} and on predictive arbitrariness and randomness in a more general setting~\citep{cooper2023prediction, datamultiplicity, prakharRandomness}.
 Distinctively, the present paper applies the Rashomon perspective to uncover insights about predictive churn.

-\paragraph{Predictive Churn} Predictive churn is a growing area of research. \citet{LaunchAndIterate} define churn and present two methods of churn reduction: modifying data in future training, regularizing the updated model towards the older model using example weights.
+\paragraph{Predictive Churn} Predictive churn is a growing area of research. \citet{LaunchAndIterate} define churn and present two methods of churn reduction: modifying data in future training and regularizing the updated model towards the older model using example weights.
 Churn reduction is of great interest in applied machine learning~\cite{nondifferentiable, data-constraints, bahri2021locally}.
 Distillation~\cite{online-distillation} has also been explored as a churn mitigation technique, where researchers aim to transfer knowledge from a baseline model to a new model by regularizing the predictions towards the baseline model ~\citep{online-distillation, zhang2017deep, on-the-fly, collaborative-learning, jiang2022churn}.
-Our paper is complementary to this discourse offering a fresh perspective.
+Our paper is complementary to this discourse, offering a fresh perspective.